-An epicanthal fold is skin of the upper eyelid -- from the nose to the inner side of the eyebrow -- that covers the inner corner (canthus) of the eye.
+An epicanthal fold is skin of the upper eyelid that covers the inner corner of the eye.
+The fold runs from nose to the inner side of the eyebrow.

 Epicanthal folds may be normal for people of Asiatic descent and some non-Asian infants.
 However, it may also be due to certain medical conditions, including: